Dry cleaning: Hydrocarbons

+A multisolvent dry-cleaning machine mainly designed for use with hydrocarbons, dibutoxymethane, propylene glycol ethers and siloxanes by the Italian company Bergparma.
+Unit pictured was modified to work with perchloroethylene.

-Hydrocarbon mixtures have KB values between 27-45.
+Hydrocarbon mixtures have KB values between 27–45.
 Hydrocarbons have been used in dry cleaning since the early years (19th century).
-Early hydrocarbon solvents used were kerosene and the less flammable Stoddard solvent (also called "white spirit") is a mixture of over 65% C_{10} or higher hydrocarbons, has a relatively low flash point of 38 C. High flash hydrocarbons, characterized as having a flash point higher than 60 C, are considered to be safer than traditional hydrocarbon solvents.
-Examples include Exxon-Mobil's DF-2000 or Chevron Phillips' EcoSolv, and Pure Dry.
+Early hydrocarbon solvents used were kerosene and the less flammable Stoddard solvent (also called "white spirit"), which is a mixture of over 65% C_{10} or higher hydrocarbons, has a relatively low flash point of 38 C. High flash hydrocarbons, characterized as having a flash point higher than 60 C, are considered to be safer than traditional hydrocarbon solvents.
+Examples include Exxon-Mobil's DF-2000 or Chevron Phillips' EcoSolv, and PureDry.
 These petroleum-based solvents are less aggressive but also less effective than PCE.
-Although hydrocarbons are combustible, risk of fire or explosion can be minimized when they are used properly; a fire-suppression system may also be required.
+Although hydrocarbons are combustible, the risk of fire or explosion can be minimized when they are used properly; a fire-suppression system may also be required.
 Hydrocarbons are considered to be volatile organic (VOC) pollutants.
+Hydrocarbon dry cleaning machines have a high risk of bacterial growth in presence of moisture and bacterial breakdown products can lead to lingering foul odors inside the machines and on cleaned garments.

+"PureDry" was a solvent mixture marketed as an alternative for PCE in 2000.
+It contained 95% C_{9}-C_{12} isoparaffinic hydrocarbons, with the rest being hydrofluoroethers, and perfluoroisobutylethers (a type of PFAS).

 Decamethylcyclopentasiloxane

 An Italian dry cleaning machine for decamethylcyclopentasiloxane used in Turkey in the 2020s.
 It uses various filters to clean used solvent.

-Decamethylcyclopentasiloxane (colloquially known as "siloxane" or "liquid silicone", trademarked Siloxane D5), was initially popularized by GreenEarth Cleaning in the late 1990s.
+Decamethylcyclopentasiloxane (C10H30Si5O5; colloquially known as "siloxane" or "liquid silicone", trademarked Siloxane D5), was initially popularized by GreenEarth Cleaning in the late 1990s.
 It is more expensive than PCE (chemical and machinery-wise) and requires a GreenEarth licence to be used by dry-cleaners.
 It is insufficient in dissolving oils and grease, compared to other dry-cleaning solvents.
 It has the lowest KB value (13) among all dry-cleaning solvents.
 It is less aggressive than PCE and can be used to clean more delicate garments.
 Dry-cleaning machines for decamethylcyclopentasiloxane recycle the solvent by extensive filtration, unlike most other dry-cleaning systems for PCE, hydrocarbons and some other solvents.

 It is marketed as an eco-friendly product that degrades quickly in the environment, but is controlled in the European Union due to its persistent, bioaccumulative and toxic characteristics.
 It does not degrade in nature, it is highly toxic to the aquatic life and has higher bioaccumulative properties than perchloroethylene.
 Its use in dry cleaning will be prohibited in the European Union after June 2026 due to its environmental effect.